globewalldesk/revuu/README.md

 ## Development to do list

-* Refactoring started, but needs to be finished.
+* Major refactoring almost done, but much detailed cleanup still needed.
+* Definitely, soon, make it possible for users to change the default language.
+* Maybe make a text editor class?
 * Add starter code (for user to edit in his answer) rather than putting this directly in the instructions.
 Ensure that, as with Java now, unedited starter code is not interpreted as an answer (so it won't overwrite the archive).
 No reason this bit can't be opened with the default text editor instead of Pico.
 * Maybe add an actual spaced repetition option.
+* Add wrapper code for C?
+Think about this.
 * Create features to export and import some (tagged) or all items.
 * Create features to mass-delete items (such as the pre-loaded questions, or all of a language you're not studying, or just a tag you're putting aside for a while).
 * Add statistics (number of questions, averages, number overdue, number to do today, etc.).
-* Maybe eventually allow users to save archived items individually, and give them an easy way to browse and run them from within the app.
-* Create an "installation" or "first run" script, allowing the user to select default language and default text editor.
+* Improve an "installation" or "first run" script, allowing the user to select default language and default text editor.

 ## MVC refactoring notes